playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 - An update and get query
 - A find query to list the leaderboard

 Because we now have a database running the data show, we can be sure that our data will persist - even if or when our server goes down (either for maintenance or a crash).
-Now that we have the code updates, let's get to deploying the code we had setup
+Now that we have the code updates, let's get to deploying the code we had set up.

 # Deployment {#deployment}

-Ideally, since our Slack app is a small side project, we'd like to host things in a straightforward manor for cheap/free.
+Ideally, since our Slack app is a small side project, we'd like to host things in a straightforward manner for cheap/free.
 One of my favorite hosting solutions for such projects is [Heroku](heroku.com/).
 Heroku is no stranger to Slack apps, either.
 They have [an official blog post outlining making their own Slack bot using the web notification feature within Slack](https://blog.heroku.com/how-to-deploy-your-slack-bots-to-heroku).
 That said, our route is going to be a bit different from theirs because we chose to use the events subscriptions instead.

 Let's start our step-by-step guide immediately after [you've created an account with Heroku](https://signup.heroku.com/).